-- Each Intern is expected to complete a minimum of 2,200 hours to complete the Internship.
-The IPAPIC Internship runs a full 12-month year, beginning July 1 and ending June 30.
-Should the required hours be accumulated before the 12 months elapse, Interns are still required to complete the full training year. - Guidelines for direct service hours will be outlined in the sections describing each individual consortium site.
-In addition, specific expectations may be discussed with individual supervisors. - Individual and group supervision are provided at each site.
+- Each Intern is expected to complete a minimum of 2,200 hours.
+The IPAPIC Internship runs a full 12-month year, July - June 30.
+Should the required hours be accumulated before 12 months elapse, Interns are still required to complete the full training year. - Guidelines for direct service hours will be outlined in the sections describing each individual site.
+In addition, specific expectations may be discussed with supervisors. - Individual and group supervision are provided at each site, with a minimum weekly requirement of four hours.
 Didactic training and peer supervision with other consortium Interns are also requirements of IPAPIC.
-At least two hours of weekly individual supervision by a Licensed Psychologist will be provided at each Internship site. - Regardless of which site at which you are matched, all services must be appropriately documented.
-A supervisor will regularly discuss with you the quantity and quality of your performance in relation to the program's goals and expectations. - At least twice annually, at the 6-month period and at the end of the training experience, Interns are officially evaluated by their supervisor on various competencies.
+At least two hours of weekly individual supervision by a Licensed Psychologist will be provided at each Internship site.
+Further, all Interns will be provided with an additional two or more hours of group supervision, didactic trainings, and consultation/staff meetings with a Licensed Psychologist. - All IPAPIC Interns also attend a monthly three-hour consortium-wide group didactic, presented by a Licensed Psychologist and a two-hour consortium wide peer supervision with all of the current Interns which take place on the third Friday of every month. - Lastly, Interns also receive supervision, as needed, centered on their provision of clinical and administrative supervision of Externs. - Regardless of which site at which you are matched, all services must be appropriately documented.
+A supervisor will regularly discuss with you the quantity and quality of your performance in relation to the program's goals and expectations, as well as to ensure you are meeting the Minimum Requirements set forth by APA. - At least twice annually, at the 6-month period and at the end of the training experience, Interns are officially evaluated by their supervisor on various competencies, in accordance with APA's Profession-Wide Competency Requirements.
 In addition, the supervisor will regularly evaluate Interns on their performance and identify strengths and challenges.
-The 6-month and final evaluation covers the following core areas that IPAPIC has determined are indicators of quality performance: - Intervention - Research - Assessment - Ethical and Legal Standards - Interprofessional and Interdisciplinary Consultations - Professional Values, Attitudes, and Behaviors - Supervision - Cultural and Individual Diversity - Communication and Interpersonal Skills
+The 6-month and final evaluation covers the following core areas which based on APA's Profession-Wide Competency Requirements: - Intervention, Research, Assessment, Ethical and Legal Standards, Interprofessional and Interdisciplinary Consultations, Professional Values, Attitudes, and Behaviors, Supervision, Cultural and Individual Diversity, and Communication and Interpersonal Skills - Regardless of the site, IPAPIC documents and permanently maintains accurate records of the Interns' training experiences, evaluations, and certificates of internship completion in their Student/Intern file.